 On the Different Varieties of Canned Salmon We Sell

-Our canned salmon line-up includes our canned king salmon, canned sockeye salmon, and our canned ivory king salmon.
+Our canned salmon line-up includes our canned king salmon, canned pink salmon, canned sockeye salmon (out of stock now), and our canned ivory king salmon.
 These are some of our most popular offerings.
 Note that the canned king salmon and the canned ivory king salmon are cut from the same species of fish (Oncorhynchus tshawytscha).
 Also known as chinook, they are known for their large size and rich omega-3 content.
 King salmon are the wild salmon with the highest omega-3 fatty acid count.
 The difference between the canned king salmon and our canned ivory king salmon is in the color of the flesh.
 We sell our portions this way, too.
 You can see more on the variations of color in king salmon here.
 But roughly 5% of king salmon are unable to process the red pigment of the crustaceans that are part of their diet.
 You will notice that the ivory king salmon will be much lighter in color and not the orange, red, salmon-y color we think of with salmon.
 Nutritionally, the king salmon and ivory king salmon are the same salmon, but some people like the slightly more mild and buttery flavor of the ivory king.
 That’s up for you to decide.
 Here’s what one customer said: “As a regular purchaser of canned wild red salmon for almost 20 years, I will definitely say that this Ivory King Salmon is the most tender salmon I've enjoyed.”

 Our canned sockeye will be red in color.
 Sockeye is known for its bold flavor and high vitamin D content, in addition to the astaxanthin.
 Astaxanthin is what gives it its red color and is an antioxidant that may improve the way the immune system works, in addition to protecting how the immune system functions.